This document describes how to install an SSL certificate in IIS.

-- This document uses the certificate name
+- The certificate name

-- Before you install an SSL certificate, enable port 443 on the IIS server so that HTTPS can be enabled after the certificate is installed.
-For more information, see How do I enable port 443 for a server?.
+443on the IIS server so that HTTPS can be enabled after the certificate is installed.
+For more information, see How Do I Enable Port 443 for a VM?.

 cloud.tencent.com.pfx: certificate file

-- If you set a private key password when applying for the certificate, enter the private key password; otherwise, enter the password in the
+- If you have set a private key password when applying for the certificate, enter the private key password; otherwise, enter the password in the

 keystorePass.txtfile in the